top of page

 Team Sport!

-Are You OK march 2024.jpg
+Are You OK oct.jpg

 How many times have you wanted to talk to someone that you disagree with, didn't understand or were just concerned about, but didn’t know how to start that conversation?
 Do you wish you had a safe space to foster communication and understanding?
 Check out a 3Practice Circle.
 3Practice Circles create this kind of space and prove that people with very good reasons to distrust each other can find clarity and understanding with no obligation to agree!